-10.6.2.2 Pin Leakage Error
+9.6.2.2 Pin Leakage Error

 Leakage on the I/O pins can cause conversion error if the external analog source resistance (R{AS}) is high.
-If this error cannot be tolerated by the application, keep R{AS} lower than V{DDAD} / ($2^{N}I{LEAK}$) for less than 1/4LSB leakage error (N=8 in 8-bit mode or 10 in 10-bit mode).
+If this error cannot be tolerated by the application, keep R{AS} lower than V{DDA} / ($2^{N}I{LEAK}$) for less than 1/4LSB leakage error (N=8 in 8-bit mode or 10 in 10-bit mode).

-10.6.2.3 Noise-Induced Errors
+9.6.2.3 Noise-Induced Errors

-System noise which occurs during the sample or conversion process can affect the accuracy of the conversion.
+System noise that occurs during the sample or conversion process can affect the accuracy of the conversion.
 The ADC accuracy numbers are guaranteed as specified only if the following conditions are met:

-- There is a 0.1 μ F low-ESR capacitor from V{REFH} to V{REFL} . - There is a 0.1 μ F low-ESR capacitor from V{DDAD} to V{SSAD} . - If inductive isolation is used from the primary supply, an additional 1 μF capacitor is placed from V{DDAD} to V{SSAD} . - V{SSAD} (and V{REFL} , if connected) is connected to V{SS} at a quiet point in the ground plane. - Operate the MCU in wait or stop3 mode before initiating (hardware triggered conversions) or immediately after initiating (hardware or software triggered conversions) the ADC conversion. - For software triggered conversions, immediately follow the write to the ADCSC1 with a WAIT instruction or STOP instruction. - For stop3 mode operation, select ADACK as the clock source.
+- There is a 0.1 μF low-ESR capacitor from V{REFH} to V{REFL}. - There is a 0.1 μ F low-ESR capacitor from V{DDA} to V{SSA} . - If inductive isolation is used from the primary supply, an additional 1 μF capacitor is placed from V{DDA} to V{SSA} . - V{SSA} (and V{REFL}, if connected) is connected to V{SS} at a quiet point in the ground plane. - Operate the MCU in wait or stop3 mode before initiating (hardware triggered conversions) or immediately after initiating (hardware or software triggered conversions) the ADC conversion. - For software triggered conversions, immediately follow the write to ADCSC1 with a wait instruction or stop instruction. - For stop3 mode operation, select ADACK as the clock source.
 Operation in stop3 reduces V{DD} noise but increases effective conversion time due to stop recovery. - There is no I/O switching, input or output, on the MCU during the conversion.